-Benjamin Dusing, the former lawyer of convicted former Live Well Financial CEO Michael Hild during a bond fraud trial this past April, has labeled allegations against him by his former client accusing him of being “distracted” by other issues during the litigation of the case false.
-Additionally, lawyers for the federal government have also responded to briefs filed by Hild’s current counsel seeking to either vacate the conviction or to begin a new trial due to insufficiency of prior counsel, saying that the verdict is adequately supported by the evidence presented.
+Benjamin Dusing, the former lawyer of former Live Well Financial CEO Michael Hild during a bond fraud trial this past April, has labeled allegations against him by his former client accusing him of being “distracted” by other issues during the litigation of the case false.
+Additionally, lawyers for the federal government have also responded to briefs filed by Hild’s current counsel seeking to either vacate the verdict or to begin a new trial due to insufficiency of prior counsel, saying that the verdict is adequately supported by the evidence presented.

 This is according to a series of court filings in the case made by the government in the Southern District Court of New York, which were obtained by RMD.
 Part of Hild’s argument against the reliability of his former lawyer stems from the possibility that his rights were violated under the Sixth Amendment to the United States Constitution, which guarantees an American citizen the right to a speedy trial with the assistance of counsel.
 The government contends that Hild’s lawyers were competent, supported by statements from the attorneys themselves.